muhammadrefa/tele4642-project/docs/TechnicalDetails.md

 and as the access limiter to the social media services.
 All switches are connected to the SDN controller.

-TODO: Explain the proactive rules and how to push them

-TODO: Explain the reactive rules and how to push them

-TODO: Explain the hard-timeouts

-TODO: Flow table

 Simulating the network